 The site is also to provide information about Liverpool and Shetland, including tips for those who have not visited either.
 Both are – for very different reasons – great places, and form a core part of my life.
 You could not think of two so different locations, but both are well worth visiting, living and investing in.
 (As the slogan goes…)

-I also intend to publish much of the information I gathered through my geography MSc on this site, which may be useful to some.
-Geography matters in this topsy-turvy world.
-Increasingly so as truths get distorted and we face up to so many challenges (including global warming).
+I also eventually intend to publish much of the information I gathered through my geography MSc on this site, which may be useful to some.
+Geography matters in this topsy-turvy world; increasingly so as truths get distorted and we face up to so many challenges (including global warming).
 Whatever I can do to help promote that I will, so I guess there’s still something of the academic in me!

-Any information on this site is completely separate from my working career (for those who may know of or have heard of me from my number-crunching orb), and commercial and professional commitments mean that it must remain so.
+Any information on this site is completely separate from my working career (for those who may know of or have heard of me from my number-crunching orb).
+Professional commitments rightly mean that it must remain so.

 Check back regularly (please!)
-Liverpool didn’t win European Capital of Culture overnight and it takes a while to upload this mountain of information!
+Liverpool didn’t win European Capital of Culture overnight and it takes a while to create content and wrestle with WordPress!